 - For chronic hives, you usually do not need an allergy test.
 However, your doctor might order tests to make sure that the hives are not caused by other conditions, such as a thyroid disorder.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2012 Consumer Reports.
+Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Allergy, Asthma & Immunology.